JoaoVidLima/note-taking-pro/README.md

   ```

 ### After installing the JRE
-1) Run the program by downloading the corresponding 'RunNoteTakingPRO' (Windows/Linux/Mac) folder from this repository and save it in a location of your choice
+1) Run the program by downloading the corresponding 'RunNoteTakingPRO' (Windows/Linux/Mac) folder from this repository (Code>dowload zip)and save it in a location of your choice
 2) Navigate to/Open the folder
 3) Run/Double click the 'runNoteTakingPRO.bat' or 'runNoteTakingPRO.sh' file
 4) If it doesn't work you may need to grant executable permissions to this script to ensure it can run the application.